s4nt14go/apollo-example/README.md

-# Apollo docs examples
+# Todo list using AppSync

-This repo contains runnable sample code from various pages in the [Apollo docs](https://www.apollographql.com/docs/).
-Where applicable, these samples are also available in CodeSandbox.
+Apollo sample rewrite to work with AWS AppSync